Correlation Between Gartner and Leidos Holdings

 Pair Corralation between Gartner and Leidos Holdings

-Allowing for the 90-day total investment horizon Gartner is expected to generate 0.62 times more return on investment than Leidos Holdings.
-However, Gartner is 1.62 times less risky than Leidos Holdings.
-It trades about -0.04 of its potential returns per unit of risk.
-Leidos Holdings is currently generating about -0.2 per unit of risk.
-If you would invest 51,793 in Gartner on November 28, 2024 and sell it today you would lose (1,486) from holding Gartner or give up 2.87% of portfolio value over 90 days.
+Allowing for the 90-day total investment horizon Gartner is expected to under-perform the Leidos Holdings.
+But the stock apears to be less risky and, when comparing its historical volatility, Gartner is 1.25 times less risky than Leidos Holdings.
+The stock trades about -0.15 of its potential returns per unit of risk.
+The Leidos Holdings is currently generating about -0.04 of returns per unit of risk over similar time horizon.
+If you would invest 14,274 in Leidos Holdings on December 28, 2024 and sell it today you would lose (863.00) from holding Leidos Holdings or give up 6.05% of portfolio value over 90 days.

 Time Period3 Months [change]